 Saigon is a pulsating metropolis that’s well on its way to becoming one of Asia’s urban hotspots.
 It holds its own competing with the likes of Bangkok, Singapore, Shanghai and Hong Kong in the Asian city break stakes, offering chic bars, great shopping and one of the world’s most delicious cuisines.

 Check in to your lodgings of choice and get primped for a night out, Saigon style.
 Centrally-located options include the Park Hyatt (compare prices) or Sheraton (compare prices) if you have the budget to spare.
-The 4-star Duxton (compare prices) is a great choice offering a comfortable stay for a little less outlay (rooms from US$120 a night), while a friendly, reliable mini-hotel (if you don’t mind that faded 70s look) is the Kim Long Hotel, just off main thoroughfare Dong Khoi Street, with rooms from US$30 a night.
+The 4-star Duxton (compare prices) is a great choice offering a comfortable stay for a little less outlay, while a friendly, reliable mini-hotel (if you don’t mind that faded 70s look) is the Kim Long Hotel, just off main thoroughfare Dong Khoi Street.

 For a pre-dinner drink in a buzzing setting, head to ZanZbar (41 Dong Du).
 A low-lit bar with a contemporary design and friendly atmosphere, ZanZbar has an extensive drinks menu with some great cocktails (try the Lemongrass Collins), and a menu of delicious mod-Asian bar snacks.